 Business owners can also lower their credit card processing fees by keeping the chargeback rate low.
 If business owners want to maintain a good account relationship with processors, they must keep the chargeback percentage below one percent.
 Higher than this means increased costs, and more work needs to be done for it to remain at an acceptable level.

 When a chargeback does occur, business owners need to provide evidence that the disputed transaction was authorized.
-It usually is in the form of signed documentation from both customer and merchant.
+It usually is in the form of signed documentation from both the customer and the merchant.
 If all goes smoothly and an agreement is made, the funds are released to the business owner minus a fee.

 For example, use an online shopping cart on your website to accept credit card payments.
 It will eliminate the need for an order form and help cut paper costs, printing fees, postage, and other factors that can add up over time.